Zorlin/torrust-docker/README.md

 ## What just happened?

 We set up a basic Torrust instance which runs entirely in Docker and published it to the web.
 This is a very early version of the Docker tooling for Torrust but should soon support (almost) everything you'd want to do with Torrust.
 More documentation coming soon!

+## Credits

+torrust-docker was created by [Zorlin](https://github.com/zorlin/) and donated to the Torrust project in February 2022.